 - 3. Position a 3-in hose clamp around the double wrapped heat cable and tighten securely. - 4.
-Wrap remaining valves using the same technique in the order shown in Detail B. - 5.
+Wrap remaining valves the same way. - 5.
 Drill a 1-in diameter hole in the back of the junction box.
-See Detail C. Assemble the power connection kit following the manufacturer's instructions. - 6.
-Secure junction box to manifold using two, 8-in hose clamps wrapped around the standoff. - 7.
-Wrap 6-ft of pipe insulation tape around each heatcable wrapped valve.
+Assemble the power connection kit following the manufacturer's instructions. - Secure junction box to the collector using two selfdrilling screws. - Wrap 6-ft of pipe insulation tape around each heatcable wrapped valve.
 Wrap the entire valve, double wrapping the hose-clamped heat cable.
 Secure with cable ties.